ARM 2023 welcome address

 Well, the BMA already HAS changed – and you RB are at the heart of that.

 I bet many of us thought we’d never be here just 5 years ago.
-And half of the chief officers women, and junior doctors to boot – two of the most talented and remarkable women - doctors - I have ever had the privilege of working with.
+And half of the chief officers women, and resident doctors to boot – two of the most talented and remarkable women - doctors - I have ever had the privilege of working with.

 In your BMA you can be who you truly are.
 You can be gay or pregnant or breastfeeding, of some faith or none, of any gender and any ethnicity.
 We want you all to succeed in your reinvigorated BMA.